 - Tony Schoonen Jr., Lobbyist, Montana Wildlife Federation (during stream access)

 - Tom Towe, Attorney, Towe, Ball, Mackey, Sommerfeld & Turner, PLLP

-- Mary Wright, Attorney for Montana Council of Trout Unlimited (during stream access)
+- Mary Wright, Lobbyist for Montana Council of Trout Unlimited (during stream access)

 Ethics of Advising Landowners and Recreation Clients